What is a payment aggregator and how does it work? What is a payment aggregator example? Too many questions, one answer- This guide!

 Usually, payment aggregators credit the customer funds in T+2 days after deducting the Merchant Discount Rate.
 Instant settlements can help you access your funds within 15 minutes of fund capture.

-In fact, instant settlement can be activated for selective transactions as well.
+In fact, instant settlement can be activated for particular transactions as well.
 This means that you can avail of the Instant Settlement feature on the transactions you select.

 Excellent Customer Support